felipeejunges/simple-library/README.md

 - Run command `docker-compose build` to configure the project
 - Run command `docker-compose up` to initialize the project
 - You can run tests, to do this, you have to be inside docker bash container with command `rspec`
-    - Specs may not working correctly without docker, as it depends on sidekiq, redis and selenium

-## Project presentation
-Link with project presentation: https://www.loom.com/share/1db6084de0d44b05a73b824f14b452b7

 ## Default user
 - Librarian